 Additional information can be found here - https://www.scouting.org/programs/cub-scouts

-Uniforms can be purchased online at scoutshop.org or locally at:
+Uniforms can be purchased locally at our Council's Scout Shop:

 Garden State Council - 693 Rancocas Mt Holly Rd, Westampton, NJ 08060